 Future Pyrilutamide Clinical Trials

-Based on the results of the previous clinical trial, future pyrilutamide clinical trials in men with androgenic alopecia will likely exclusively proceed with the application of 5 milligrams of pyrilutamide twice a day.
-It is not yet known if this dose is optimal for the treatment of women with androgenic alopecia, or if these results will have any bearing on the dose tested for the acne vulgaris pyrilutamide clinical trials.
+Based on the results of the previous clinical trial, future pyrilutamide clinical trials in men with androgenic alopecia will likely exclusively proceed with the application of 5 milligrams of pyrilutamide twice a day, while those for women will likely use 5 milligrams of pyrilutamide once a day.
+It is not yet known which dose is being used on the men and women participating in the long-term pyrilutamide safety study, or if these results will have any bearing on the dose tested for upcoming acne vulgaris pyrilutamide trials.

-The upcoming Kintor pyrilutamide phase III clinical trial for androgenic alopecia will last for 24 weeks and plans to enroll a total of 416 men.
+The current Kintor pyrilutamide phase III clinical trial for male androgenic alopecia will last for 24 weeks (with an additional 4 week safety component) and has enrolled a total of 740 men.
+Results are expected around the end of 2023.
+The long-term safety study of pyrilutamide just started recruiting participants in Q3 2023, and is likely to continue recruitment for the next few months.
 There is not yet a forecasted release date for the results of this clinical trial.
-(4-6)
+(4-6, 10, 11)

 Joining a Pyrilutamide Clinical Trial